 However, a patient can have exactly the opposite effect.
 I’ve seen herbal treatment that has worked amazingly well for hundreds of other patients suddenly not work for an individual who expects nothing to work for them.
 Unfortunately, in that mindset, they will always prove themselves right.
 The best thing for a patient to do is get out of the way and to let the treatment do what it’s supposed to do.
 Don’t keep monitoring it every step of the way, either.
 Give it time.
 Try to move on with your thoughts, and most importantly, relax.

 If you hold the above mindset, your chances are very high that it can be effective.
 I’ve been honored to help dozens of Lyme patients into spontaneous Lyme remission or unexpected improvements.
 I’ve also seen dozens of patients get stuck but then experience miraculous ancillary healing.
-In other words, I’ve had patients come to me for Reiki healing for Lyme treatment and during the ongoing treatment have also experienced unrelated injuries like torn rotator cuffs, sprained wrists, etc.
+In other words, I’ve had patients come to me for Reiki healing for Lyme treatment and during the ongoing treatment, these patients have also experienced unexpected improvements from unrelated injuries like torn rotator cuffs, sprained wrists, etc.

 Gregg Kirk is a certified Reiki master and energy healer.
 Click here to reach out to him with any questions about your personal healing journey.
 The above material is provided for informational purposes only.
 The material is not nor should be considered a substitute for medical advice, diagnosis, or treatment.